 Community Action Treks Limited, hereinafter called the Company, accepts bookings on the following conditions:

-o In the case of your experience, health or level of fitness being deemed insufficient to complete the trek or marathon without causing potential harm to yourself or others, you application will be turned down until you are able to resolve the issue.
+- In the case of your experience, health or level of fitness being insufficient to complete the trek or marathon without causing potential harm to yourself or others, you will not be accepted as a runner or marshal until you are able to resolve the issue.

 Further Information and Paperwork